Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 </tr>
 </table>

+**Reflections**

+**User stories to prioritize for next sprint**
+Now that our devices are communicating effectively and the data is displayed properly on each of our subsystems, our focus is going to be on polishing our systems and replace dummy data with real data obtained with appropriate requests from device to device.
+It sould also be made evident on the M5Stack when the Bean's health reaches zero.

 ### Sprint 6 : [Version 1.0](https://github.com/Team-Jag/Do-or-die-fitness-tracker/pull/115) Release (20.3-27.4) (Oli)
 The goal of this sprint was to clean up our code, and implement any final features before releasing Version 1.0 of our product.
 In the lead up to the end of our sprint, we realized that there was an issue between the database and the web.